igordmv/Jobsity/README.md

   ## How to run:
-  There is a jobsity.apk at root folder, just download it and install and your device.
+  There is a jobsity.apk at root folder, just download it and install at your device.

 <img src="/CA-MVVM.png" alt="MVVM with Clean Architecture"/>